josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. What technology would you recommend that MT use for implementing their machine learning model?

    The model will first be built and trained within an Azure Databricks notebook.
 The data scientists can use the programming language of their choice (Python, Scala, R, etc.) as well as Spark SQL to featurize and fit the data into the chosen machine learning algorithm.
 Machine learning libraries such as Spark MLlib or SciKit-Learn can be used within the notebook to simplify things.
 Once the model is trained and tested with a sufficient amount of historical data, then the model can be exported for deployment to a web service.
-The model can also continued to be used within Azure Databricks for batch scoring.
+The model can also continue to be used within Azure Databricks for batch scoring.

 2. How would you guide MT to load data, so it can be processed by the machine learning model?